 What about the revised version of the book?

 In the latest revision of Atkins Diet book, published in 2010, supplements are only mentioned briefly.
 The authors advise to take an iron-free multivitamin/multimineral formula, including magnesium and calcium, and an omega-3 supplement.
 (Eric C Westman; Stephen D Phinney; Jeff S Volek (30 September 2011).
 New Atkins For a New You, Ebury Publishing, p.82, ISBN 978-1-4464-5842-6.)

-Are there any other studies or expert opinions to back up Dr Atkins’ recommendations?
+Are there any studies to back up Dr Atkins’ recommendations?

 Since Dr Atkins’ book was written, numerous scientific studies confirmed the validity of his recommendations for weight-loss supplementation.
 Some examples are listed below.

 Institute of Medicine (1998) Folate In Dietary 1,160 Reference Intakes for Thiamin, Riboflavin, Niacin, Vitamin B6, Folate, Vitamin B12, Pantothenic Acid, Biotin, and Choline.
 National Academy Press, Washington D.C, chapter 8, pp 196-305

 Chromium to normalise glucose levels and improve insulin resistance